 When taking in high doses, opioids can slow down the central nervous system so much that they become deadly.
 This is what happens during an overdose.
 Breathing rate slows or stops, and the brain and heart do not get the oxygen they need to survive.

-Why Opioid Overdoses Are Spiking Now, and What to Do About It
+Why Opioid Overdoses are Spiking Now, and What to Do About It?

 People in recovery from opioid addiction are among the most vulnerable.
-They may have pre-existing mental health conditions that are made worse by the pandemic.
+They may have pre-existing mental health conditions made worse by the pandemic.
 In times of stress, they may decide to try opioids again.
 However, most people in sustained recovery have opioid receptors that have returned to their previous drug-free state.
 They no longer have the tolerance they built up when using opioids regularly.
-That means that taking the same amount of drugs they used to use can have deadly effects.
+That means that taking the same amount of drugs they used can have deadly effects.
 A person’s system can become flooded with potent drugs, causing an overdose.

 The Rise in Synthetic Opioids

 Additionally, the rise in synthetic opioids like fentanyl has also affected overdose rates.
 Fentanyl is produced in laboratories in China and other countries, transported to Mexico, and trafficked across the U.S.-Mexico border.
 Fentanyl is 50 to 100 times more potent than morphine.
 This means that even a very tiny amount can have a powerful effect on the body and brain.
-Even worse, drug dealers often lace their products with fentanyl as a cheap way to make it more powerful.
+Even worse, drug dealers often lace their products with fentanyl as a cheap way to make them more powerful.
 People buying street drugs like pain pills or heroin do not always know that drugs have been laced with fentanyl.
 This significantly increases the person’s risk of overdose.

-Clearly, the United States is approaching a critical point in the opioid epidemic.
+The United States is approaching a critical point in the opioid epidemic.
 Tens of thousands of people are dying, but little is being done.
 Vulnerable people need access to life-saving opioid overdose treatment.
 Effective treatments address the underlying problems that fuel addiction.
 The first step is to undergo medical detox.
 During medical detox, a team of professionals monitors the patient’s progress as opioids are cleansed from their system.
 Care is taken to keep the person medically stable and avoid pain or complications.
 Once the person is opioid-free, it is time to begin the hard work of recovery.
 This focuses on treatment for the mental health issues that perpetuate addiction.

 With medical detox and supportive aftercare, individuals can maintain a healthy, opioid-free life and avoid the threat of overdose.